Cybersecurity expert training staff on cybersecurity and encryption

 Email encryption gateways should integrate with existing email systems, enhancing security without disrupting everyday email usage.

-These gateways should include strong encryption protocols and recipient verification processes, ensuring that sensitive information remains confidential while accessible to intended recipients.
+These gateways should include strong encryption protocols and recipient verification processes, ensuring that sensitive information remains confidential and is accessible only to the intended recipients.

 Additionally, compatibility issues can arise if recipients lack compatible software to decrypt messages.